 The Number 1 in Japanese (一 – Ichi)

-Additionally, the number 1 is often associated with the idea of unity and individuality.
+Furthermore, the number 1 is often associated with the idea of unity and individuality.
 In religious contexts, it can represent the concept of a single god or supreme entity.
-In Buddhism, for example, the pursuit of enlightenment is an individual journey, reflecting the importance of "one" as a symbol of singularity and personal purpose.
+In Buddhism, for example, the quest for enlightenment is an individual journey, reflecting the importance of “one” as a symbol of uniqueness and personal purpose.

 The Number 2 in Japanese (二 – Ni)